Blosc/python-caterva/RELEASING.rst

 Preliminaries
 -------------

-* Make sure that the current master branch is passing the tests on Microsoft Azure.
+* Make sure that the current master branch is passing the tests on Github Actions.

 * Make sure that `RELEASE_NOTES.rst` and `ANNOUNCE.rst` are up to date with the latest news in the release.